momentum-cohort-2020-01/oo-pig-nwlilley/crc.md

   - 'while' player continues to choose to (r)oll, roll die and add roll value into list
   - when player  chooses to (h)old, stop and total the values in the list
   - if player rolls 1, replace score value with 0
+- collect and show round score
-- collect total score
+- collect and show total score

 CpuPlayer
 Responsibilities
 - roll die
 - holds until they roll a total of 20 points
+- collect and show round score
-- collect total score
+- collect and show total score

 Die
 Responsibilities